kevinreynolds/docker-laravel/readme.md

 Note, that cron image includes PHP CLI so you might want to sync it with some of the changes in php image.
 You probably won't be doing this much often as a lot of php settings are configured via environment variables.

+## SQLite

+SQLite is installed by default on php image.

 ## Postgres

 If you wish to use postgres instead of mysql, simply replace corresponding service and volume with the following snippets: